Skip to main content

 • Serialization or parsing behavior

-Borrow a pattern, not a guess
+Borrow prior art, not a guess

 Use this for: